Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras

-\begin{remark} A crucial fact we will use about a Hopf crossed module $(A \xrightarrow{\partial} H,\lact)$ is that the antipode $S_A : A \lto A$ is $H$-linear, which follows from the module algebra and module coalgebra properties, see also \cite[page 4]{majid2012strict}.
-We will explicitly check this property separately in the examples of Hopf crossed modules in Subsection \ref{sec:main_example}. \end{remark} \begin{remark} Definition \ref{def:triv-braid-hopf-crossed-module} can be equivalently rephrased as follows. $H$ is a Hopf algebra, $(A,\lact)$ together with the trivial left $H$-co-action is a Hopf algebra in the braided monoidal category of (left-left) Yetter-Drinfeld-modules over $H$, and $\partial : A \to H$ is a Hopf algebra morphism satisfying the Peiffer relations.
+\begin{remark}[{Cf \cite[page 4]{majid2012strict}}] Definition \ref{def:triv-braid-hopf-crossed-module} can be equivalently rephrased as follows. $H$ is a Hopf algebra, $(A,\lact)$ together with the trivial left $H$-co-action is a Hopf algebra in the braided monoidal category of (left-left) Yetter-Drinfeld-modules over $H$, and $\partial \colon A \to H$ is a Hopf algebra morphism satisfying the Peiffer relations.
 This follows straightforwardly by spelling out the definition of the braided monoidal category of Yetter-Drinfeld modules (see e.g. \cite[\S10.6]{montgomery1993hopf}).
 Note that equation \eqref{eq:yetter-drinfeld-condition-trivial} is precisely the Yetter-Drinfeld condition in the case of a trivial co-action.

-We remark also that from this point of view the antipode $S : A \to A$ is by definition $H$-linear, since any morphism in the category of $H$-Yetter-Drinfeld modules is in particular an $H$-module morphism. \end{remark}
+We remark also that from this point of view the antipode $S \colon A \to A$ is by definition $H$-linear, since any morphism in the category of $H$-Yetter-Drinfeld modules is in particular an $H$-module morphism. \end{remark}

-\begin{remark} The Yetter-Drinfeld condition \eqref{eq:yetter-drinfeld-condition-trivial}, {combined with the coassociativity of $\Delta$,} {implies} the following property (which we note here because we will frequently make use of it).
-For any $h \in H$ and $a_1 \ot \cdots \ot a_k \in A^{\ot k}$, the expression
+The Yetter-Drinfeld condition \eqref{eq:yetter-drinfeld-condition-trivial}, {combined with the coassociativity of $\Delta$,} {implies} the following property, which we note here because we will frequently make use of it. \begin{lemma} For any $h \in H$ and $a_1 \ot \cdots \ot a_k \in A^{\ot k}$, the expression,